6 Noteworthy Restaurants in Nashville, Tennessee

 Nashville, Tennessee is chock full of excellent restaurants.
 It is hard to decide which ones to try, due to the sheer number of them.
 Often I venture out to the trendy new eateries, while other times I just want food from classic restaurants in Nashville.

 You do not have to spend a fortune on food to have a fabulous meal.
 Nashville is a foodie’s city, but the restaurants on our list are sure to please every palate.

 Lana’s Copper Kettle is a bit off of the beaten path, but certainly worth the trek.
-It has a bit of curb appeal, but the true treasures lie inside.
+It has a bit of curb appeal, but the real treasures lie inside.

 On my visit, I chose the Cajun Turkey Breast meal with sides of Macaroni & Cheese and Green Bean Casserole.
 My meal also came with a piece of homemade cornbread.
 Yum!
 The green beans were both rich and flavorful, and having turkey outside of a holiday is always a plus in my book.
 The food quality was top notch.

 Copper Kettle’s prices depend on how many side items you choose.
-In my case, a meat plus 2 sides were $8.50.
+In my case, meat plus two sides were $8.50.
 Pretty affordable, eh?
 You can mix and match the daily specials or order everyday menu items.

 #3 Merchant’s, Est. 1892

 I love the convenience, impeccable service, stellar food choices, and upscale vibe at Merchants.
 While the prices are steep, it is worth the splurge.
 My new favorite dish is their Strawberry Salad: assorted greens tossed with blackened salmon, goat cheese, red onions, spiced pecans, mixed with a strawberry vinaigrette.
 It is delicious!
 Warning: this will probably become one of your favorite restaurants in Nashville, too.

 Chago’s Cantina is a Mexican and Pan-Latin dining spot in the Bellmont/Hillsboro Village neighborhood.
 It features both indoor and outdoor dining, making it a favorite place for locals.
 Chago’s Cantina is a beautiful restaurant, without being pretentious.
 The menu is interesting and features a variety of entrees and ala carte choices.
 I recommend Chago’s tortilla chips, Queso Dip, and salsa for starters and any of their Street Tacos with rice and black or red beans for dinner.